OFFIS-DAI/mango/docs/source/role-api.rst

 Handle Messages
 ***************
 As in a normal agent implementation, roles can handle incoming messages.
 To add a message handler you can use ``RoleContext.subscribe_message``.
 This method expects, besides the role and a handle method, a message condition function.
 The handle method must have exactly two arguments (excl. ``self``) ``content`` and ``meta``.
 The condition function must have exactly one argument ``content``.
 The idea of the condition function is to allow to define a condition filtering incoming messages, so you only handle one type of message per handler.
+Furthermore you can define a ``priority`` of the message subscription, this will be used to determine the message dispatch order.

 .. code-block:: python3